aukspot/dles/README.md

 - [Symble](https://www.symble.app) - A Wordle variant in which each game includes 3 randomly generated symbols, each meaning something different.
 - [The Atlantic Crossword](https://www.theatlantic.com/games/daily-crossword/) - A daily crossword from The Atlantic.
 - [The Daily Spell](https://www.the-daily-spell.com) - Unscramble the fictional headline by dropping letters into place.
+- [The Guardian - Cryptic Crossword](https://www.theguardian.com/crosswords/series/cryptic) - A weekday cryptic crossword from The Guardian.
 - [The Guardian - Quick Crossword](https://www.theguardian.com/crosswords/series/quick) - A small crossword puzzle from The Guardian.
 New puzzle 6 days a week.
 - [Thirdle](https://thirdle.org) - Solve 3 Wordle puzzles crossed together.
 - [Three Magic Words](https://www.threemagicwords.app/play) - Place letters in the empty spaces to form 3 words.
 Five rounds per day.